To understand the Coast Guard promotion timeline, you first must know the Coast Guard ranks have four different categories.

 Officer promotion information is not widely published for the Coast Guard; however, Officers are not guaranteed promotions.

-Also, a selection board meets once a year to evaluate officers to determine who is fit for promotion.
+Then, a selection board meets at least once a year to evaluate officers to determine who is fit for promotion.

 However, the board has a set of criteria they use depending on the rank of which they need candidates.